ironhack-labs/lab-css-flexbox-slack/README.md

 Last one!
 Some small changes and we are done!
 In this iteration we are targeting large-screen devices such as desktops and laptops:
 - The **signup buttons** in the **header** should now be displayed horizontally, next to each other.
-- Additionally, the image shown in the **header** should be centered and fully visible.
+- Additionally, the image in the **header** should be centered and fully visible.

 <br>